Detailed Steps to Painting Exterior Brick Homes

 Having your house painted is not merely an aesthetic choice!
 Painting brick houses can be transformative, turning a 1980s bungalow into a 2020s home, completely reinventing the appearance and style of the space you live.

-The Inspiration of Brick House Painting
+The Origin of Brick & How Brick House Painting Has Evolved

-Brick House Painting Steps & Procedures
+Brick House Painting Steps & Process

-Step 1: Pressure Washing
+Step 1: Pressure Washing Brick Homes

-The force of pressure washers varies and are rated in psi (pounds per square inch).
+The force of pressure washers varies and are rated in PSI (pounds per square inch).
 Typically, when pressure washing unpainted Brick, it’s recommended to use a minimum machine rating of 2,500 to 3,000 psi.

 - Wear eye protection